SergeantWiley/ChessNet/README.md

 # Chess Net

 Chess Net is designed to teach machine learning to those unfamilier with complexities.
 Some prequsites are a prior understanding of overal python syntax.
 Specifically function and classes.
-Mathemtatical syntax will be described but understanding mathemtaics is not a requirement for understanding machine learning although is helpful for some more complex understanding
+Mathematics is not a requirement for understanding machine learning although is helpful for some more complex understanding